raspberrypilearning/sunset/en/step_6.md

 --- /task ---

 --- task ---
-Test code and change the brightness and colour affect to make your city light up at night
+**Test:** check the brightness and colour changes to make the city light when it is dark
 --- /task ---